Tommie1236/Advent-of-Code/README.md

 <br>
-If you have some feedback or something is broken feel free to make a Issue.
+If you have some feedback or something is broken feel free to make a <a href="https://github.com/Tommie1236/Advent-of-Code/issues">issue</a>.